 Adults interested in being Baptised and Confirmed into the Catholic Church should start by joining the regular Sunday congregation, and then talking to one of the priests about how they might proceed.

-Older children over ‘the age of reason’ (8yrs) but not yet reached the age of majority (18yrs) should make an appointment, with their parents, to talk to the parish priest.
+Older children over ‘the age of reason’ (8yrs) but not yet reached the age of majority (18yrs) will undertake the Rite of Christian Initiation of Children of a Catechetical Age (RCIC).

 Why Should We Baptise Our Baby?